tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 support HTTP Fronting, and manages the list of fronting services associated with the hidden services that the client uses.
-The multi-protocol issue can be mitigated by using implementation of other applications over HTTP, such as for example DNS over HTTPS [@?I-D.hoffman-dns-over-https].
+The multi-protocol issue can be mitigated by using implementation of other applications over HTTP, such as for example DNS over HTTPS [@?RFC8484].
 The trust issue, however, requires specific developments.

 ## HTTPS Tunnels {#httpfrontingtunnels}